donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 The DAC must be annotated in two ways: (1) by providing collection attributes (see further), and (2) by adding one or more human-readable documents in which the data are annotated.

+A DAC has one or more managers, and these can add other users to the DAC, thereby giving them access.
+During data collection, only members of the research team that performs the data acquisition can be added to the DAC.
+After DAC closure (see 8.2.9), other members of the DI may be added to the DAC, allowing them to re-use the  data.
+Users that are not a member of DI may not be added to a closed DAC.
+These non-DI users can only get access to the data via a closed _Data Sharing Collection_ (DSC, see further).

 #### 8.2.3	DAC annotation

 The DAC annotation is a set of one or more documents that is uploaded to the collection.
 It contains information that is necessary to properly interpret and (re-)analyze the data.
 This information involves three parts: (1) a description of the type of data that was acquired, (2) the organization of the files and the folders and its relation to the design of the study/experiment, and (3) experimental information that is written into the datasets by the data acquisition system.